attilammagyar/js80p/README.md

 cause a droplet to fall, unless you turn them off completely by turning the mod wheel down to zero.

-<a id="preset-analog-brass-at-mpe"></a>

-### Analog Brass AT MPE

-A version of the Analog Brass AT preset that is set up for MIDI Polyphonic Expression (MPE).
-Uses the lower MPE zone with 15 channels by default.

-<a id="preset-analog-brass-mod-mpe"></a>

-### Analog Brass mod MPE

-A version of the Analog Brass mod preset that is set up for MIDI Polyphonic Expression (MPE).
-Uses the lower MPE zone with 15 channels by default.

 <a id="preset-crystal-bowl"></a>

 ### Crystal Bowl